chinmaykrishnroy/QTube/.venv/share/doc/yt_dlp/README.txt

 ._-.

-Note: None of the aforementioned meta fields are guaranteed to be present since this solely depends on the metadata obtained by particular extractor, i.e. the metadata offered by the website.
+Note: None of the aforementioned meta fields are guaranteed to be present since this solely depends on the metadata obtained by the particular extractor, i.e. the metadata offered by the website.
 Any other field made available by the extractor can also be used for filtering.

 Formats for which the value is not known are excluded unless you put a question mark (?) after the operator.
 You can combine format filters, so